 Other weapons: defined as any instrument of combat or any object not designed as an instrument of combat but carried for the purpose of inflicting or threatening bodily injury.
-Examples include but are not limited to knives with blades longer than four inches, razors, metal knuckles, blackjacks, hatchets, bows and arrows, nun chukkas, foils, stun weapons or any explosive or incendiary device.
+Examples include but are not limited to knives with blades longer than four inches, razors, metal knuckles, blackjacks, hatchets, bows and arrows, nun chukkas, foils, stun weapons, or any explosive or incendiary device.
 Possession of realistic replicas of weapons on campus is prohibited.

-Stun weapons: defined as any device that emits a momentary or pulsed output, which is electrical, audible, optical or electromagnetic in nature and which is designed to temporarily incapacitate a person.
+Stun weapons: defined as any device that emits a momentary or pulsed output, which is electrical, audible, optical, or electromagnetic in nature and which is designed to temporarily incapacitate a person.
 Students who store weapons in residence hall rooms, who brandish weapons or who use a weapon in a reckless manner may face disciplinary action, which may include suspension or dismissal from the university.
-Students who store ammunition in the residence halls will face disciplinary action.
+Students who store ammunition in the residence halls will face-disciplinary action.
 Exceptions to possessing weapons may be made in the case of university functions or activities and for educational exhibitions or displays.
-Exceptions must be approved by the vice president for administrative services in consultation with appropriate university offices.
+Exceptions must be approved by the Vice President for Administrative Services in consultation with appropriate university offices.
 This policy does not prohibit the possession of firearms by persons, such as law enforcement officers, who are authorized by law to do so in the performance of their duties.

 A weapons storage program is available.

 The storage program applies to the weapon and ammunition.
-Ammunition that will not be stored includes Air Soft projectiles, Nerf gun projectiles, and CO2 Cartridges.
-Interested persons should contact the Virginia Tech Police (Southgate Center, 540-231-6411.)
+Ammunition that will not bestored includes Air Soft projectiles, Nerf gun projectiles, and CO2 Cartridges.
+Interestedpersons should contact the Virginia Tech Police (Southgate Center, 540-231-6411.)

 Weapons are further governed by Virginia Polytechnic Institute and State University Policy and Procedures No. 5616.
-This policy is available at http://www.policies.vt.edu/5616.pdf.